thehyve/ohdsi-docker/README.md

 <IP address>   <full-hostname>  <first-part-hostname> console.<full-hostname>
 ```

-In the above, do not use `localhost` as the full hostname, but for example `ohdsi.localhost` to distinguish it from the localhost present in any containers.
+In the above, do not use `localhost` as the full hostname, but for example `ohdsi.localhost` to distinguish it from the localhost hostname present in all docker containers.

 ## Usage